eakman/stepper/README.md

 Above the grid there is a preset reverb and delay as well as a tweak button.
 Clicking the tweak button opens up a tool bar with an [ADSR filter](http://en.wikiaudio.org/ADSR_envelope) as well as a pith control bpm control.

 ![alt text](./assets/toolbar.png)

+## use w/ midi controllers

+Stepper uses [WebMidi.js](https://github.com/cotejp/webmidi), a Web Midi Api framework, and can be used with midi keyboards and other types of controllers.
+That said, this feature's availability may vary depend on browser and controllers.
+Just plug your device in a refresh the page and stepper should recognize your device.